Packaging Inspiration To Make Your Small Business Stand Out

 5. Lean into the psychology of color in branding and packaging

-- Coca-Cola: The bright red of Coca-Cola's cans and bottles is instantly recognizable around the world.
+The bright red of Coca-Cola's cans and bottles, for example, is instantly recognizable around the world.
 This color choice taps into feelings of excitement and energy, matching the brand's lively and refreshing image.

 Tips for small businesses to create standout packaging